Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 A day can start out dry and fairly warm, and then turn on the water spigot.

-A versatile choice for a midlayer to layer over your base layer long sleeve shirt is a zippered hiking vest.
+A versatile choice for a midlayer to layer over your long sleeve shirt base layer is a zippered hiking vest.

-And it packs into its own pocket, for easy stowing in your backpack.
+It packs into its own pocket, for easy stowing in your backpack.

-The tall breeze repelling collar plus soft fabric against your skin treats your chin and neck right
+The tall, breeze repelling collar plus soft fabric against your skin treats your chin and neck right.

 If this sounds like you, heed this advice:

 A pair of leggings or tights as a base layer beneath your pants will keep your legs cozy - but give you plenty of flexibility and freedom of movement.